 Therefore, it’s useful to have access to accounting experts via your CMA exam review course when you need some help.
-However, review companies give you that help in different ways.
-Some have live (or live online) classes, so you can ask an instructor your question in real-time.
+However, review companies give you help in different ways.
+Some have live (or live online) classes, so you can ask an instructor your question in real time.
 Others have expert forums, and users post questions and receive a response in a certain time period.

 Personalized study planners